 Between the dozens of casinos and never-ending schedule of shows, it’s easy to rack up a big travel bill in Las Vegas.
 Groups who want the bright lights and glitz of Vegas without the need for a big budget still have options though.
 If you’re traveling to Vegas with a group of friends or family and a tight wallet, we’ve compiled a list of top things to do for free (or pretty close to it).

 Large groups can simplify their Vegas trip with a private charter bus rental around town.
 Champion Charter Bus offers a variety of minibuses and motorcoaches for groups of all sizes traveling around Vegas.
 But isn‘t a charter bus expensive?
-When you break down the price per person, traveling by charter bus can actually be quite cost-efficient.
+When you break down the rental price per person, traveling by charter bus can actually be quite cost-efficient.
 Rather than organizing a caravan or being on a pre-scheduled tour bus, renting a private bus around Vegas will give your group added convenience and comfort.
 All you have to do is give Champion Charter Bus a call at any time 702-430-8311 and a rental rep will help you book a bus for your trip in no time.

 Now let’s hop right into the fun things you can do for little to nothing in Vegas!